IvanShestachenko/AutoPulse/README.md

 - etc.

 The triviality of the applied stack, architecture and overall concept is what limits further development of the platform.
-Instead, the author would be glad to invest his effort into a more sophisticated project using technologies and tools that are closer to actual commercial production environments.
+Instead, I would be glad to invest his effort into a more sophisticated project using technologies and tools that are closer to actual commercial production environments.

 ---